noemi616/WhatTheHack/044-AzureIntegrationServices/Student/Challenge-03.md

 1. Import the Functions in API Management and name it Hello API.
 1. Test API GET and POST calls
     - For Scenario 1 - send call to the public AGW endpoint
-    - For Scenario 2 - send calls to the public APIM endpoint
+    - For Scenario 2 - send calls to the private APIM endpoint
 1. Enable Application Insights for Hello API, keep the default values (e.g. sampling to the default value of 100%)
 1. Add Hello API to Unlimited Product.